 The strategy was to continue to build relationships with their customers and encourage them to participate in the loyalty program.
 It’s fair to say that Starbucks has many happy and returning customers.

-Attracting new customers is important, but you could earn far more revenue by using social commerce to boost loyalty among your audience.
-Social commerce has a unique ability to blend building relationships while selling products at the same time.
+Attracting new customers is important, but you could earn far more revenue by using social commerce to boost loyalty among your audience with a unique ability to blend building relationships while selling products at the same time.

-You can use social commerce to reward your audience with recognition, five-star customer service, and loyalty program benefits.
+You can use these strategies to reward your audience with recognition, five-star customer service, and loyalty program benefits.
 They will pay you back in kind with glowing reviews, user-generated content, and lifelong loyalty.
+Request a demo today to learn more

 About the Guest Author